gitlabform/gitlabform/CONTRIBUTING.md

 ./dev/run_gitlab_in_docker.sh
 ```

-3. Run `pytest tests/acceptance` to start all tests.
+3. Run `pytest --reruns 3 --reruns-delay 10 tests/acceptance` to start all tests.
-To run only a single class with tests run f.e. `py.test tests/acceptance -k "TestArchiveProject"`.
+To run only a single class with tests run f.e. `py.test --reruns 3 --reruns-delay 10 tests/acceptance -k "TestArchiveProject"`.

 ##### Running acceptance tests using your own GitLab instance